preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

 *************
 The only prerequisite is that a Provisioning template for Communites must have been created, see: :doc:`Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`

+In Omnia 6.5 and later, Communities has it's own option for templates, see the link above.

 Creating a Community
 **********************
 Do the following to create a community: